tramitit/guides/en/spain/work_authorization_for_students.md

 ---
-title: "Work Authorization for Students in Spain"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Spain"]
+categories:
-meta_title: "Work Authorization for Students in Spain"
-description: "A comprehensive guide on how to gain work authorization for students in Spain."
+- Spain
+date: '2024-06-07'
+description: Learn how non-EU students can study in Spain and work legally with this guide.
+Includes procedures, required documents, and additional details on the process.
 draft: false
+meta_title: Work Authorization for International Students in Spain
+title: Work Authorization for International Students in Spain
-translationKey: "spain-work_authorization_for_students"
+translationKey: spain-work_authorization_for_students
 ---

 ## Description
 ### What is it?